Aesthetics and Photography

 Olympus OM4T, Zuiko 18mm, Kodak Royal Gold 25

-This photograph, as well as Grand Canyon Rainbow, ended up defining
+This photograph, as well as Grand Canyon Rainbow, ended up defining an

 Important direction in my work.
 Yet, both were fortuitous attempts.
 I never intended to create this